 Autumn in Estes Park is when everything falls into place.
-Your rock shoes will stick a little better, the trails are in ideal condition for mountain biking & trail running, and the trout are biting.
-It's peak season for your favorite activities but not for the crowds if you can play hooky – you may have the trail, river, or rock to yourself.
+Your rock shoes will stick a little better, the trails are in ideal condition for mountain biking, trail running, or hiking, and the trout are biting.
+It's peak season for your favorite activities but not for the crowds if you can play hooky – you may have the trail, river, or rock to yourself if you can get out midweek.
 Hike among the quaking, golden aspens and hear bull elk bugle.
 Even the alpine tundra takes on a new color.
 The rut is some of the best wildlife watching anywhere and has its own festival, along with others nearly every weekend.
 Here are ten reasons to visit Estes this fall.

 1. The Elk Rut

 At some point in early September (and even late August), bull elk lose the velvet on their antlers and start sparring with other bulls to test their dominance, then get to work assembling a harem of cows.
 This is the rut.
 And this show is on display in various valleys in the National Park--and around town.
 It’s one of North America’s best wildlife viewing opportunities.
 Learn all about it here.
 And if you bring the camera, be sure to read up on how to nail your dream elk shot.